afcarl/introduction-to-nhw/slides.md

 <image src="images/nimh-logo.png" height=50px>

-And to the Moore/Sloan Foundations for supporting eScience
+And to the Moore/Sloan Foundations for supporting the eScience Institute

 We are also grateful to the [Jupyter](http://jupyter.org) team for their collaboration in setting up our Jupyterhub (shoutout to @choldgraf and @yuvipanda)